 Immediate Actions to Take

 If you notice your dog’s face is swollen, there are a few steps you can take at home to provide temporary relief.
 Apply a cold compress to the swollen area to reduce inflammation.
 Ensure your dog stays hydrated and comfortable.
 Especially in the case of allergic reactions, mild reactions tend to resolve with minimal intervention.
+Your vet may even be able to prescribe an allergy medication that can provide more peace of mind regarding your pet’s condition.

 Treatment Options for Facial Swelling in Dogs